jessicarush/javascript-notes/variables.md

 ## constants

-Variables that are considered *constants*, should be written in uppercase with underscores and defined at the top of the program.
+Traditionally, variables that are considered *constants*, would be written in uppercase with underscores and defined at the top of the program.
 For example:

 ```javascript
 var TAX_RATE = 0.12;  // 12% sales tax